-The vast majority of dinghies, including those from 3D Tender, Seago, Talamex and WavEco have grab lines that can be used to hold on to whilst traveling at speed, or to help in a man overboard situation.
+The vast majority of dinghies, including those from 3D Tender, Seago, Talamex and WavEco have grab lines that can be used to hold on to whilst travelling at speed, or to help in a man overboard situation.

 A fantastic feature to look out for when purchasing a dinghy is an adjustable seat position, something available on all Seago inflatable dinghies.
 This ensures that however short or tall you are, you can sit in comfort.

-Many Seago dinghies also have a bag under the seat which provides some handy storage space for your essentials.
+Many Seago dinghies also have a bag under the seat, which provides some handy storage space for your essentials.
 This is one of our best selling dinghy accessories, see our Seago Seat Bag product page to find out more information.